Concordium/concordium.github.io/source/mainnet/net/guides/tokens.rst

             .. image:: ../images/browser-wallet/manage-tokens.png
                 :width: 50%

         #.
-Enter a smart contract index on which to look for tokens.
-Click **Choose contract**.
-If you get an error, this means that the smart contract doesn’t exist, the smart contract doesn’t live up to the CIS-2 standard, or the smart contract doesn’t contain any tokens.
+Enter a smart contract address on which to look for tokens.
+Click **Look for tokens**.
+If you get an error this means that the smart contract doesn’t exist, the smart contract doesn’t live up to the CIS-2 standard, or the smart contract doesn’t contain any tokens.

             .. image:: ../images/browser-wallet/add-token-contract.png
                 :width: 50%

         #.
 Select the token(s) you want to add.
-You can click on a token to see more information about it and then click **Back to list** to return to the list to select tokens.
+You can click on a token to see more information about it and then click **X** to return to the list to select tokens.
 Click **Update tokens** once you have made your selection(s).

             .. image:: ../images/browser-wallet/select-tokens.png
                 :width: 50%